-Many Americans were pleasantly surprised to see that their take-home pay had gone up at the start of the year, a result of the Tax Cuts and Jobs Act that took effect on January 1.
-But next spring may bring a less pleasant surprise for millions of Americans who assumed they could keep the extra money in their paychecks.
+Many Americans were pleasantly surprised to see that their take-home pay had gone up at the start of 2018, a result of the Tax Cuts and Jobs Act that took effect on January 1, 2018.
+But preparing the 2018 taxes may bring a less pleasant surprise for millions of Americans who assumed they could keep the extra money in their paychecks.

 Winners and Losers

-You live in a state with high property taxes.
-For residents of New Jersey, Illinois, New Hampshire, California, New York and Connecticut, the $10,000 cap on state and local sales, income, and property taxes is especially problematic.
+- You live in a state with high property taxes.
+For residents of New Jersey, Illinois, New Hampshire, California, New York, and Connecticut, the $10,000 cap on state and local sales, income, and property taxes are especially problematic.
 In New Jersey, which has a 2.4 percent property tax rate, a $500,000 home would carry a $12,000 annual bill, while a home worth $2 million would be hit with a $48,000 bill.
 You can’t deduct all of that anymore.

 If any of these situations describe you, then don’t get too attached to all that extra money in your paychecks.
 Indeed, it may be worth setting some of those earnings aside, in case these new deduction rules change your usual refund into a hefty tax bill.